 How out of control they must feel and how heart wrenching their position is.

-And then I go to my own bed, crying and praying.
+And then I go to my own bed.

 And eventually, I get up to go pray over my own children some more.

 And I think of those who have nothing but prayer.